-Where is Alaska’s Inside Passage?
+Where Is Alaska’s Inside Passage?

-This web of waterways known as the “Inside Passage” goes from Seattle to the southeastern Alaska panhandle.
-It is a common network for ships, as it offers protected, smooth-as-glass sailing.
-It is one of the few routes in the world with water deep enough for cruise ships to sidle up to cliffs.
+This web of waterways known as Alaska’s Inside Passage runs from Seattle to the southeastern Alaska panhandle.
+It’s a common network for ships, as it offers protected, smooth-as-glass sailing.
+It’s one of the few routes in the world with water deep enough for cruise ships to sidle up to cliffs.

-The Inside Passage encompasses islands, coves, bays, national parks, and fjords, and gives the opportunity to explore remote towns only accessible by boat or plane.
+The Inside Passage encompasses islands, coves, bays, national parks, and fjords, and gives you the opportunity to explore remote towns only accessible by boat or plane.
 It’s truly magical.

-What wildlife can I see on an Alaska Inside Passage Cruise?
+What Wildlife Can I See On An Alaska Inside Passage Cruise?

 In Haines, a seaside hamlet on the Alaska Inside Passage, there are more eagles than people.
 That says a lot about the abundance of wildlife in these waters.

 When cruising fjords, look for chubby otters and seals laying out on ice floes.
 You may see humpback whales, those baleen behemoths known for their frequent and photogenic breaching.
 Stay alert for crafty orcas who feed on salmon in the Alaska Inside Passage.

 Whale watching in Alaska is a truly humbling experience.
 The first sign of a whale is often a plume of steam that springs up from the water.
 Keep your binoculars ready!

 Scan the forest and wind-swept beaches for land animals.
 Alaskan brown bears lumber the coastline, searching for snacks (grizzlies live farther inland).
 You may also see an elusive mountain goat perched on a cliff.

 If you’re a birder, an Alaska cruise to the Inside Passage is for you.
 Everyone loves a soaring raptor, but there are plenty of puffins, cormorants, and terns to watch too.